 The best time to take the tour, obviously, is the off-peak hours, when you have a smaller crowd on the platform.
 If you want to take the tour during daytime, 10 am or 3 pm on a workday is ideal (a.k.a.
 Avoid the time when people travel for work).
 In particular, T-Centralen is the busiest station in Stockholm, being the intersection of three subway lines.

 The best time, for me though, is at night.
-If you own a Stockholm Pass in winter, this is an incredible bonus because most of the museums and attractions close at 4 pm to 5 pm (a few of them 6 pm), and you could travel for free with the pass and take advantage of it fully.
+If you own a Stockholm Pass in winter, this is an incredible bonus because most of the museums and attractions close from 4 pm to 5 pm (a few of them 6 pm), and you could travel for free with the pass and take advantage of it fully.
 Moreover, it is much less crowded at night and you could take lots of photos in the subway station without interruption.
 So, spend your day “above ground” for some sun and move “underground” as the sun goes down.

 Stockholm Subway Tickets

 While the art displays are for the public in a subway station, you still need a ticket to enter the platforms; The ticket is technically all you need for your art tour (guided or non-guided).
 Another thing to be aware of is that a single journey ticket is only valid for 75 minutes – which generally covers a single trip for one line.

 In the end, it depends on how you plan on visiting all stations.
 If you would like to visit them in one day, I recommend getting a 24-hour pass so you could travel from place to place at your own “glacial” pace without worrying about the ticket expiring.
-You can also in and out anytime, and it is probably cheaper than buying multiple single journey tickets (if you get in-and-out out more than 4 times).
+You can also in and out anytime, and it is probably cheaper than buying multiple single journey tickets (if you get in-and-out out more than four times).